shaoshiva/kiwi_menu/README.md

 # Introduction

 Kiwi Menu is a menu manager for Novius OS.
+It spports nested menus with different kind of items (text, link, page, wysiwyg...).
+You can easily develop your own kind of item it the default ones do not fit your needs (see the Driver section in the documentation).

+[STILL IN DEVELOPMENT ] Display your menus anywhere using the enhancer and choose how they looks like using the templates (horizontal, vertical, etc...).
+You can develop your own templates (see the Template section in the documentation).

 # Requirements